 - With Waltzing Matilda I started by telling my (American) students the story in a completely serious voice, using the Australian words like “jumbuck” and “tuckerbag.”
 At the end of the story, I asked them, “Can you believe that happened?”
 They laughed, because had no idea what had happened, but they were thoroughly amused and curious.

 - With Little Birch Tree, I think the beauty lies in the “loo li loo” swelling and receding, as if the wind were blowing through the leaves.
 I turned off the lights and turned on the fan and sang the song.
 I taught them the “loo li loo” part first and sang it again, inviting them to sing that part – with crescendo and decrescendos – every time I did.

-- Give Us Hope by Jim Papoulis has inspirational lyrics that can spark some great conversations about the students’ hopes.
+- Give Us Hope by Jim Papoulis has inspirational lyrics that can spark some great conversations about the students’ hopes and dreams.

 - When we sang Getting to Know You – from The King and I, I would make my rounds to all of the students and greet them and hug them while we sang.

 - Erie Canal and Drill Ye Tarriers are up-beat folk songs that tell stories of work in the United States a century ago.
 Students can add drilling or rowing motions to the strong beats as they learn the songs.